ZJU-FAST-Lab/GCOPTER/README.md

 # GCOPTER

-__GCOPTER__ is an efficient and versatile multicopter trajectory optimizer built upon a novel sparse trajectory representation named [__MINCO__](https://arxiv.org/pdf/2103.00190v2.pdf).
-It supports __user-defined state-input constraints__ for multicopter dynamics involving __user-defined nonlinear drag effects__.
+__GCOPTER__ is an efficient and versatile multicopter trajectory optimizer built upon a novel sparse trajectory representation named [__MINCO__](https://arxiv.org/pdf/2103.00190v2.pdf). __User-defined state-input constraints__ for multicopter dynamics involving __nonlinear drag effects__ are supported.
 For example, it handles avoidance of dynamic obstacles, restrictions on body rates, or even motor speeds.

 - To be open-sourced.